KamilLelonek/ex_wallet/README.md

 **`generate/2`**

-From the generated mnemonic, you can create a seed which can be later used to derive your keys in HD wallet.
+From the generated mnemonic, you can create a seed which can be later used to derive your keys in HD _wallet_.
 To do that, just call:

 ```elixir
 iex(15)> seed = ExWallet.Seed.generate(mnemonic)